jhellerstein/blog/content/blog/crdt-turtles/index.md

 2. When an item is deleted, its tombstone timestamp is set to the local vector clock.

 We can now do expiration safely: tombstones are only expired if their timestamp is lower in the partial order than the local *vector clock*: if so, we can be sure that *every other node will also delete this tombstone* if it hasn't already!

+## <a id="op-based"></a>A Note on Op-Based CRDTS
+The idea of an "op-based" CRDT is that the state shared by the CRDT is actually a partially-ordered log of commands to be played at each site.
+Each site totally orders its commands by tagging them with a local counter (clock) value that increments on each command or message handling event.
+This ensures that recipients of commands from node $n$ will play them in the same order that $n$ did.

+Commands *across* nodes are partially ordered, via causal metadata as described above.
+It is the responsibility of the CRDT designer to ensure that concurrent operations *across* nodes are commutative.

+From the CRDT's perspective, the state $S$ of an op-based CRDT is a compound lattice: a lexical pair `(causalContext, DAG-of-operations)`.
+(A DAG is itself a lattice -- for example, it can be modeled as a set lattice of edges, with `merge` being set-union.)

+Optionally, you can also "play" the log at each site (eagerly or lazily) to materialize the local state.
+This is effectively a "read" operation and is outside the scope of the CRDT math.

+To summarize: an op-based CRDT is still just a semilattice, all the way down!
+The only wrinkles are:
+1. Op-based CRDT state requires a causal "wrapper"
+2. For the ops to be useful at replay time, ops across sites should be commutative.

 ## 🪜 <a id="building-on-an-existing-turtle"></a>You Can Build on a Turtle — But Know What It Carries
 Sometimes, a system's lower layers provide additional guarantees that allow us to skip some details and rely on a turtle below us.